tvirolai/boot-cljfmt/README.md

 ## Usage

 `boot-cljfmt` can currently be used for checking and fixing the formatting of single files or folders.
-Support for custom indent rules will be added soon.

 Check all files in the current project:
 ```clojure